 Cuisine in Southern China

-Rich and prosperous southern Chinese cuisine is dominated by Guangdong Province and is best characterized by fresh flavors and textures using cooking techniques that preserve the integrity of ingredients.
-As a gateway to the new world, all manner of food products from the rest of China –fresh and preserved, flowed through Guangdong.
-Expect many foods to be lightly seasoned with simple flavors and literally all cooking techniques used– don't be surprised to see salt, clay or lotus leaves wrapped around something tasty to eat.
-The subtropical climate provides an abundance of fresh vegetables and fruits, a profusion of fish and seafood (fresh and all manner of dried), as well as poultry and pork.
+The rich and prosperous southern Chinese cuisine is dominated by the Guangdong Province's influence and is characterised by fresh flavours and textures using cooking techniques that preserve the integrity of the ingredients.
+Expect many foods to be lightly seasoned with simple flavours and literally all cooking techniques used; don't be surprised to see salt, clay or lotus leaves wrapped around something tasty to eat.
+The subtropical climate provides an abundance of fresh vegetables and fruits, a fusion of fish and seafood (fresh and dried), as well as poultry and pork.
 If you want to see a veritable zoo, you only need visit a local market; the Cantonese are known to pretty much eat anything in the name of eating well.
-Common exotics include dogs, cats, and frogs –you've been warned.
+Common exotics include dogs, cats and frogs...you've been warned.

 Fresh seafood in southern China is perhaps the best available in China.
-Nearly all restaurants have swimmingly fresh fish and seafood, which is the standard.
-Look for the live tanks filled with incredible varieties of fish, clams, crab, abalone and lobster –pretty much anything that swims.
-You can go to the live tanks and just point your finger at anything you want.
+Nearly all restaurants have fresh fish and seafood, which is the standard.
+Look for the live tanks filled with incredible varieties of fish, clams, crab, abalone and lobster.
+You can go to the live tanks and point your finger at anything you want.
 Try clams or crab stir fried with ginger and spring onion; nearly any seafood can be done this way.
 Whole fish steamed until just cooked and seasoned with light soy sauce and sprinkled with scallions is a classic dish.
 If you love seafood, southern China is the place to be.

-Fresh vegetables are abundant in southern China and are usually cooked with reverence– usually very simply to retain color, flavor and texture.
-They're typically stir-fried with a bit of garlic and a minimum of oil or cooked "in soup".
+Fresh vegetables are abundant in southern China and are usually cooked with reverence.
+Their colour, flavour and texture are usually retained very easily.
+They're typically stir-fried with a bit of garlic cooked "in soup".
 Try Chinese broccoli with oyster sauce, or pea shoots stir-fried with garlic.
-Pea shoots are the tender young tendrils of the pea vine, they taste a bit like fresh peas.
+Pea shoots are the tender young tendrils of the pea vine, tasting a bit like fresh peas.
 Most vegetables are cooked with some crunch and texture remaining, and seasoned very lightly with soy sauce, oyster sauce, or a chicken stock based sauce.

-The world's original deli is perhaps the famous Cantonese roast or barbecued meats.
-Pork and duck are favorites and can't be missed –you can find them prominently displayed in shop windows.
-Try crispy roast pork, barbecued duck or salt baked chicken When visiting southern China, remember that the Cantonese people live to eat.
+The world's original deli is perhaps the famous Cantonese roast or barbecued meat.
+Pork and duck are favourites and shouldn't be missed out on; you can find them prominently displayed in shop windows.
+Try crispy roast pork, barbecued duck or salt baked chicken.
+When visiting southern China, remember that the Cantonese people live to eat.

 Ten Representative Southern Dishes:

-Chinese broccoli with oyster sauce ( 蚝油芥兰) – a very simpleclassic preparation for Chinese broccoli orother vegetables such as lettuce, using oystersauce which makes the dish, premium oystersauce starts with 40 liters of oysters to yield1 liter of sauce.
+Chinese broccoli with oyster sauce a very simple classic for Chinese broccoli or other vegetables such as lettuce, using oyster sauce which makes the dish, premium oyster sauce requires 40 litres of oysters to yield 1 litre of sauce.

-Clay pot chicken ( 海南鸡饭) – chicken, long grain rice, sweet pork sausage and black mushrooms are cooked in a clay pot and served with a soy, rice wine, sugar and sesame oil based sauce.
+Clay pot chicken chicken, long grain rice, sweet pork sausage and black mushrooms are cooked in a clay pot and served with soy, rice wine, sugar and sesame oil based sauce.

-Pepper and salt fried shrimp ( 椒盐虾) – seasoned with pepper and salt, the shrimps are cooked very crisp resulting in shrimp shells that are crunchy and edible, if cooked whole the heads may be eaten as well.
+Pepper and salt fried shrimp seasoned with pepper and salt, the shrimps are cooked very crisply resulting in shrimp shells that are crunchy and edible, if cooked whole the heads may be eaten as well.

-Roast duck Cantonese style (广东烤鸭) – this roast duck does not have the crispy skin of Peking duck, but is more flavorful, it's marinated with five spice powder, soy and sugar or honey, typically some marinade is poured into the ducks cavity before roasting.
+Roast duck Cantonese style this roast duck does not have the crispy skin of Peking duck, but is more flavourful, it's marinated with five spice powder, soy and sugar or honey, typically some marinade is poured into the ducks cavity before roasting.

-Roast pigeon ( 烤鸽) – best when plain roasted and accompanied by pepper salt for dipping, the rich succulent flavor of pigeon is not masked by anything, typical of Cantonese cuisine.
+Roast pigeon best when plain roasted and accompanied by pepper salt for dipping, the rich succulent flavour of pigeon is not masked by anything, typical of Cantonese cuisine.